The Commonplace

 Implications for AI Economics

-• Firm-level productivity and organizational design:
+• Firm‑level productivity and firm heterogeneity:

-• Labor demand and skill composition:
+• Labor demand, skills, and wages:

 Assessment